Ferrite: A Judgmental Embedding of Session Types in Rust: Recursive and Shared Session Types

 On the client side, a \code{SharedChannel} serves as an endpoint for interacting with a shared process running in parallel.
 To start the execution of such a shared process, a corresponding Ferrite program has to be defined and executed.
 Similar to \code{PartialSession}, we define \code{SharedSession} as shown below to represent such a shared Ferrite program.

 Just as \code{PartialSession} encodes linear Ferrite programs without executing them, \code{SharedSession} encodes shared Ferrite programs without executing them.
-Since \code{SharedSession} does not implement the \code{Clone} trait, the shared Ferrite program itself is affine and cannot be shared.
-To enable sharing, the shared Ferrite program must first be executed using the \code{run\_shared\_session} defined below.
-The function takes a shared Ferrite program of type \code{SharedSession<S>} and starts running it in the background as a shared process.
-Then in parallel, the shared channel of type \code{SharedChannel<S>} is returned to the caller, which can then be passed to multiple clients for accessing the shared process.
+Since \code{SharedSession} does not implement the \code{Clone} trait, the shared Ferrite program is itself affine and cannot be shared.
+To enable sharing, the shared Ferrite program must first be executed with \code{run\_shared\_session}.
+The function \code{run\_shared\_session} takes a shared Ferrite program of type \code{SharedSession<S>} and starts it in the background as a shared process.
+Then, in parallel, the shared channel of type \code{SharedChannel<S>} is returned to the caller, which can then be sent to multiple clients for access to the shared process.

-Below is a high level overview of how a shared session type program is defined and used in Ferrite.
-The shared client \code{counter\_client} is defined as a function that accepts a shared channel \code{counter} of type \code{SharedChannel<SharedCounter>} and constructs a Ferrite program of type \code{Session<End>} that makes use of the shared channel.
-We define the client as a function so that it can be called multiple times to construct multiple clients for demonstration purposes.
-Following that, a shared program \code{producer} of type \code{SharedSession<SharedCounter>} is defined.
-It is then passed to \code{run\_shared\_session} to start executing the producer in the background, and a shared channel \code{counter1} of type \code{SharedChannel<SharedCounter>} is returned.
-The shared channel is then cloned as \code{counter2}.
+The details of each shared Ferrite construct are described in \Cref{sec:shared-ferrite-constructs}.
+Below we demonstrate how a program with a shared session can be defined and used by multiple clients: